 Here we can see that all testing instances are well classified, but one.
-In particular, the neural network has classified a flowers as virginica being versicolor.
-Note that the confusion matrix depends on the particular testing instances that we have.
+In particular, the neural network has classified one flower as Virginica being Versicolor.
+Note that the confusion matrix depends on the particular testing instances we have.

-To classify a given iris flower, from the lenghts and withs of its sepals and petals, we calculate the neural network outputs.
+To classify a given iris flower, we calculate the neural network outputs from the lengths and withs of its sepals and petals.
 For instance:

-For this particular case, the neural network would clasiffy that flower as being of the virginica specie, since it has the higest probability.
+For this particular case, the neural network would classify that flower as being of the versicolor species since it has the highest probability.